Skip to main content

 Sadhana Debi shook her head.
 "Stop taking her side.
 All you newlyweds...this one will go for a toss too" she eyed Som.
 "Come with me."
 She insisted.
 "I will do your embalming and dressing."

-Bondita sat in front of the oven and the oil on her pail was getting heated.
-She was lost in thoughts since the afternoon blaming herself for his pain.
+Bondita sat in front of the oven, and the oil in her pail was getting heated.
+She was lost in thoughts since the afternoon, blaming herself for his pain.
 She had seen him wince and try to suppress the pain because she looked worried.
-She cursed herself as the scrutinizing eyes of Sadhana Debi hovered on her.
+She cursed herself as the scrutinising eyes of Sadhana Debi hovered on her.
 Bondita unmindfully placed her hand on the side of the heated metal pail and jumped back in pain.
-She rushed to dip her hand in a jug of water but her hand ached.
+She rushed to dip her hand in a jug of water, but her hand ached.
 She blew air on it.

-He could suddenly see Bondita, who had just taken a bath, most probably after he had left the bedroom, with a cloth wrapped around her long wet hair, the crisp saree falling loosely over her body, putting her clothes up in the line on the roof.
-She hadn't noticed him observe her.
-Aniruddha leaned against the pillar and observed, in the hope to decipher her feelings from her face.
+He could suddenly see Bondita, who had just taken a bath, most probably after he had left the bedroom, with a cloth wrapped around her long, wet hair, the crisp saree falling loosely over her body, putting her clothes up in the line on the roof.
+She hadn't noticed him observing her.
+Aniruddha leaned against the pillar and observed, in the hope of deciphering her feelings from her face.
 She had freshly applied sindoor and bindi, it seemed.
-Prabhavati looked up at him standing there and her eyes followed his stare to the roof.
+Prabhavati looked up at him, standing there, and her eyes followed his stare to the roof.
 Smiling, Prabhavati excused herself and walked up the stairs to her nephew.

 "Ahem."
 Aniruddha looked away the moment Prabhavati cleared her throat.